SEO vs PPC: What Should You Do First? [VIDEO]

 - partners talking about you

-It took us 4 years to rank number 1 for SEO agency.
+It took our team four years to rank number one for “SEO agency.”
 But was it worth it?
-Yes.
+Absolutely.

 SEO with PPC > SEO vs PPC

-I would say if you’re trying to decide what to do first, here’s a great way to look at it.
+If you’re trying to decide what to do first, here’s a great way to look at it.

 This is What You Should Do First

 First, you’re going to want to evaluate your overall budget.
-Do you have money to pay Google and an agency?

-Remember, if you’re only paying Google $3000 to $5000 a month and then you want to pay an agency 15% to 10% to 30% of your ad spend, you’re getting $1000, $15000 a month, and then that agency probably wants to bill at what, $250 an hour, so you’re getting 4 hours a month of someone’s time, you’re probably not going to get the results, right?
+Remember, if you’re only paying Google $3,000 to $5,000 a month and then pay an agency 15% to 10% to 30% of your ad spend, you’re getting $10,000 – $15,000 a month, and then that agency probably wants to bill at about $250 an hour.
+So, you’re getting four hours a month of someone’s time, you’re probably not going to get the results, right?

-Does my budget fit better for SEO or PPC?
+Does My Budget Fit Better for SEO or PPC?

-In my opinion, if you’re in-house, you want to hire the best agency you can.
-Even if you have a small budget, I would still pay an agency $3000 and have a $3000 Google budget instead of trying to pay Google $5000 and then the agency $1000.
-You first need to learn which terms are driving revenue profitably and an agency giving you 4 to 10 hours a month can’t do that.
+In my opinion, if you’re in-house, you want to hire the best agency possible.
+Even if you have a smaller budget, I recommend paying an agency $3,000 and have a $3,000 Google budget instead of trying to pay Google $5,000 and then the agency $1,000.

 Look at Your Internal Resources

-In other words, if you’ve got:
+In other words, if you have:

-- great writers
+- Strategic writers

-- great brand
+- Powerful brand presence

-- authoritative website
+- An authoritative website

-- poor on-page targeting
+- Poor on-page targeting

-Really assess and think, “Are we great on our content, our development, and our brand, or do we have a lot of historical data already, but we don’t like our performance?”
+Really assess and think, “Are we set on our content, our development, and our brand, or do we have a lot of historical data already, but we don’t like our performance?”

 How Involved Do You Want To Be?

-For example here, when we do PPC, we have complete control of your landing pages using third-party software.
-We have complete control of AdWords and we have complete control of the budget.
+For example, when we do PPC, we have complete control of your landing pages using third-party software.
+We have complete control of Google Ads and of the budget.

 When it comes to SEO, maybe you’re a large organization.
 We don’t have access to your CMS.
 Maybe you have your own content team and you want them to write everything.
 Maybe you need your developers to make all the changes, but they’re kind of busy working on the product.

-Once again, it all matters.
-It shouldn’t be SEO versus PPC, it should be SEO with PPC and “where should we start” or “do we want to do both?”
+Once again, all of these different factors matter.
+It shouldn’t be SEO vs PPC, it should be SEO with PPC.
+Ask yourself, “Where should we start” or “Do we want to do both?”